vspaz/wls-scala/README.md

 # wls-scala

-weighted linear regression in pure Scala w/o any 3d party dependency or framework e.g. spark & the like
+weighted linear regression in pure Scala w/o any 3d party dependency or framework e.g. spark & the like.

 the idea is similar to [statsmodels.regression.linear_model.WLS.fit](https://tinyurl.com/y3vkn5d2)